After ACL Surgery, Better To Start Physiotherapy Soon Than To Rely On Knee Braces

-A recent Wearing a knee brace following anterior cruciate ligament (ACL) surgery has no effect on a person’s recovery.
+Wearing a knee brace following an Anterior Cruciate Ligament Tear (ACL) surgery has no effect on a person’s recovery.
 However, strength, range-of- motion, and functionality exercises provide significant benefits, and other new therapies may show promise.

 In a new literature review recently published in the Journal of Bone and Joint Surgery (JBJS), a team of orthopaedic surgeons reviewed 29 studies regarding treatment following reconstructive ACL surgery.
 They found that physical therapy, begun shortly after surgery, can bring about very good outcomes for patients.
 Bracing, though, did not seem to improve results.

-The ACL runs through the middle of the knee joint and helps to stabilize it.
-While the ACL can be injured through impact, it is most commonly strained or torn during non-contact injuries when a person:
+The Anterior Cruciate Ligament (ACL) runs through the middle of the knee joint and helps to stabilize it.
+Impact can injure the ACL.
+However, it is most commonly strained or torn during non-contact injuries when a person: